gsri-18/Summer-Project/README.md

 ## Maintainer

-Built with passion by [@gsri-18](https://github.com/gsri-18) Drop a ⭐ if you love CodeVerse!
+Built with passion by [@gsri-18](https://github.com/gsri-18) Drop a ⭐ if you like CodeVerse!

 ---